vdrey/Project-Euler/README.txt

 This code is not intended for solving Project Euler problems.

 This is simply a way for me to store the code I used to solve the problems, all while learning how to use github.

+DO NOT USE THIS CODE FOR PROJECT EULER!

+Using this code defeats the purpose, as you wouldn't have learned anything.